confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 Drop an inline UDF from the function registry.
 Note: you cannot drop UDFs that were not created via the CREATE [OR REPLACE] FUNCTION query.
-Furthermore, if an active query is using a UDF that was dropped, it will continue to use it's underlying UDF instance until the query itself is terminated.
+Furthermore, if an active query is using a UDF that was dropped, it will continue to use the underlying UDF instance it created when the query was first initiated.
+You must terminate the query in order to destroy existing instances of the UDF.

 If the IF EXISTS clause is present, the statement doesn't fail if the function doesn't exist.